ABC Movie of the Week: Time slots

 The MotW originally aired on Tuesday nights at 8:30 pm Eastern/7:30 pm Central.
 Established series The Mod Squad acted as a lead-in from 7:30 to 8:30, bringing the younger demographic.
 The shorter running time of the film freed the 10 p.m. time slot for a full 60-minute program, initially Marcus Welby, M.D. during the first season.
 Starting earlier at 8:30 could also prevent viewers from switching to competing movies at 9:00.
-Beginning with the 1971 season, ABC added a second MotW on Saturday night and adjusted the titles of the shows to the Movie of the Week and Movie of the Weekend.
+Beginning with the 1971 season, ABC added a second MotW on Saturday night and adjusted the titles of the shows to Movie of the Week and Movie of the Weekend.
 The following season, the Saturday installment was moved to Wednesday night, and the titles were adjusted to Tuesday Movie of the Week and Wednesday Movie of the Week.

-During the 1973–74 season, ABC added another movie on Saturday nights to their schedule, this time titled the ABC Suspense Movie, and usually consisting of thriller, mystery and horror type films (some of which were reruns of movies which had originally aired as Movies of the Week).
+During the 1973–74 season, ABC added a third movie to its schedule on Saturday nights, this time titled the ABC Suspense Movie, and usually consisting of thriller, mystery and horror type films (some of which were reruns of movies which had originally aired as Movies of the Week).